 Is epoxy flooring waterproof?

 Epoxy floorings are claimed to be waterproof but the fact is they are temporarily waterproof.
-Because they have a thin top of sealant that repel water.
+Because they have a thin top of sealant that repels water.
 So, you can say epoxy floorings are waterproof but for a short duration.

 Is epoxy flooring toxic?